jeremydub/dot15d4/docs/mac/mac-design.md

   - trigger: a producer in the next upper layer starts waiting for indications
   - entry behavior: n/a
-  - doActivity: schedule Rx tasks to receive indications or set up and monitor internal event triggers
+  - doActivity: schedule rx tasks to receive indications or set up and monitor internal event triggers
-  - completion event: triggered as soon as an Rx task containing an indication finishes or an internal event triggers
+  - completion event: triggered as soon as an rx task containing an indication finishes or an internal event triggers
   - exit behavior: the indication primitive is transported from the MLME/MCPS SAP to the next upper layer

 - response primitive:
   - trigger: a producer in the next upper layer received an indication that requires a response
   - entry behavior: n/a
   - doActivity: the upper layer producer collects information required for the response.
 The response is transported from the next upper layer to the MLME/MCPS SAP.
-If required, Tx tasks will be scheduled to send the response to peers.
+If required, tx tasks will be scheduled to send the response to peers.
-  - completion event: all information required for the response has been collected and transmitted (i.e. the corresponding Tx tasks have ended - possibly including their acknowledgment)
+  - completion event: all information required for the response has been collected and transmitted (i.e. the corresponding tx tasks have ended - possibly including their acknowledgment)
   - exit behavior: the upper layer is being notified that the response has been transmitted (or that transmission failed)

 ## Concurrency of Send and Receive Tasks